-Heart Rate Alert notifications are a Cardiogram Premium feature.
-If you subscribe to Cardiogram Premium, you can configure Cardiogram to send a notification to your phone when your heart rate goes above or below a certain threshold.
+With Cardiogram’s heart rate alerts, you can configure Cardiogram to send a notification to your phone when your heart rate goes above or below your specified threshold.

 Heart rate notifications will only be sent if the data sent to Cardiogram is recent (within the last 3 hours).
 If you have a Fitbit or Garmin watch, Cardiogram will only receive the data after your watch is synced with the Fitbit or Garmin apps.
 Please see this article for more information on how to collect heart rate readings more frequently.